Ken Norton: Later media career

-In 1975, at the peak of his boxing career, Norton made his acting debut starring in Dino De Laurentiis blaxploitation film Mandingo, about a pre-Civil War slave purchased to fight other slaves for their master's entertainment.
-After starring in the 1976 sequel Drum Norton went on to play bit parts in a dozen other productions.
+In 1975, at the peak of his boxing career, Norton made his acting debut starring in the Dino De Laurentiis blaxploitation film Mandingo, about a pre-Civil War slave purchased to fight other slaves for their master's entertainment.
+After starring in the 1976 sequel, Drum, Norton went on to play bit parts in a dozen other productions.

 Norton worked as an actor and TV boxing commentator following his retirement from boxing.
 He also was a member of the Sports Illustrated Speakers Bureau and started the Ken Norton Management Co., which represented athletes in contract negotiations.

 Norton continued making TV, radio and public speaking appearances until suffering injuries in a near-fatal car accident in 1986 which left him with slow and slurred speech.

 He appeared along with Ali, Foreman, Frazier and Holmes in a video, Champions Forever, discussing their best times, and in 2000 he published his autobiography, Going the Distance.

 Personal life

 Norton was married three times and had four children.
 Prior to his first marriage, he had a son named Keith.
 He married Jeannette Henderson in 1966 while still in the Marines.
-The marriage lasted until 1968 and produced football player and coach Ken Norton Jr. In 1977 he married Jacqueline 'Jackie' Halton, who also had a son, Brandon, from a previous marriage.
+The marriage lasted until 1968 and produced football player and coach Ken Norton Jr. In 1977, he married Jacqueline 'Jackie' Halton, who also had a son, Brandon, from a previous marriage.
 Jackie gave birth to daughter Kenisha (1976) and son Kene Jon (1981).
 They remained married for over 24 years before divorcing around 2000.
-Around 2012 he married Rose Marie Conant.
+Around 2012, he married Rose Marie Conant.

 Norton was twice voted "Father of the Year" by the Los Angeles Sentinel and the Los Angeles Times in 1977.
 To quote Norton from his biography, Believe: Journey From Jacksonville: "Of all the titles that I've been privileged to have, the title of 'dad' has always been the best."

-His first son, Ken Norton Jr., played football at UCLA and had a long successful career in the NFL.
+His second son, Ken Norton Jr., played football at UCLA and had a long successful career in the NFL.
 In tribute to his father's boxing career, Ken Jr. would strike a boxing stance in the end zone each time he scored a defensive touchdown and throw a punching combination at the goalpost pad.

 Ken Norton's son Keith Norton was once the weekend sports anchor for KPRC in Houston, Texas.
-He followed his father in serving in the Marine Corps.

 Norton died at a care facility in Las Vegas on September 18, 2013.
 He was 70 years old and had suffered a series of strokes in later years.
-Across the boxing world tributes were paid, with Foreman calling him "the fairest of them all" and Holmes saying that he "will be incredibly missed in the boxing world and by many".
-He was buried at Jackonsville East Cemetery, in Jacksonville, Illinois.
+Across the boxing world, tributes were paid, with Foreman calling him "the fairest of them all" and Holmes saying that he "will be incredibly missed in the boxing world and by many".